Contact IoF South West

 IoFSW RESPONSIBILITIES: SECRETARY/ BURSARIES / CONFERENCES

 BACKGROUND: Katie first started fundraising at school for choir trips and the Salvation Army, collecting donations at traffic lights and selling sweets.
-Since then, Katie chose a career in fundraising and has been in the sector for nearly 10 years.
-She is passionate about enabling people to give back, and volunteers with a number of charities in Devon.
+Since then, Katie chose a career in fundraising and has been in the sector for over 10 years.
+She is now Fundraising Manager at Vision West of England.
+She is passionate about enabling people to give back, and volunteers with a number of charities in the South West.
 Katie particularly loves working with small and medium sized charities in all areas of fundraising.

-WHY BEING A MEMBER OF IoF IS GREAT: Why being a member of IoF is great: I love the training, networking and support that the IoF offers.
+WHY BEING A MEMBER OF IoF IS GREAT: I love the training, networking and support that the IoF offers.
 There are a number of events taking place in the South West and further afield which are useful for professional development, and I’ve found the networking particularly useful when working in a small charity.
 I have been able to undertake a Diploma in Fundraising, which has combined theory with lots of practical application.

 BACKGROUND: Mike is an experienced and successful high-value fundraiser, with nearly 20 years fundraising experience as a senior fundraiser at Oxfam, CARE International UK, Winston's Wish, Julia's House Children's Hospice and DEBRA, before moving into consultancy in 2016.
 Mike speaks regularly and blogs on the topic of fundraising strategy and practical major donor fundraising.
 He has trained numerous charities and hundred of fundraisers and trustees in the art and science of major donor fundraising.
 In 2018 Mike Chaired the Institute of Fundraising Major Donor Conference in London.
 He is also the current Chair of Mosaic, the Dorset childhood bereavement charity.